whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-developers.md

 - Instead of using animated images (`.gif`/`.apng`/`webp`), use a video format for signifcantly smaller file size and load speed.
 :::

-### Tools and Programs
+### GUI Tools

-Some image optimization tools and programs include:
+Some image compression/conversion tools and programs include:

 - [E-Mage](https://emage.js.org/) (Mac OS, Windows, *nix)
   - Only does lossless compression